Skip to main content

 Crowds: High

-Peak season requires advance reservations; ideal lake weather but expect crowds and premium pricing.
+Peak season with maximum rates and advance booking essential; perfect lake weather but expect crowds at popular attractions.

 🍂